microsoft/PowerToys/README.md

 ## About

 Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity.
-For more info on [PowerToys guides and overviews](https://docs.microsoft.com/en-us/windows/powertoys/), or any other tools and resources for [Windows development environments](https://docs.microsoft.com/en-us/windows/dev-environment/overview), be sure to check out our [Microsoft Docs](https://docs.microsoft.com/en-us/)!
+For more info on [PowerToys overviews and guides][usingPowerToys-docs-link], or any other tools and resources for [Windows development environments](https://docs.microsoft.com/windows/dev-environment/overview), head over to [docs.microsoft.com][usingPowerToys-docs-link]!

 |   | Current utilities: |   |
 |--------------|--------|--------|